 SEPTEMBER: Film TV sitcom pilots

 Madness make two 10-minute pilots for a possible TV sitcom, written by Richard Curtis and Ben Elton.
 The premise of the show is that the band, with Suggs as prime minister, had been voted into government.

-CHRIS: As a result of our appearance on The Young Ones the year before, Ben and Richard came up with a pilot about how we were left to run the country after Maggie Thatcher was exposed as an alien and had to return to Mars.
+CHRIS: They duly came up with a pilot about how we were left to run the country after Maggie Thatcher was exposed as an alien and had to return to Mars.

 SUGGS: So the country holds a snap election and I get made Prime Minister and the rest of the boys in the band form my cabinet.
 Serious social realism then!

 CHRIS: The idea was that we’d do all these mad things and right at the end of the show, the Queen would call us and say the miners were about to go on strike.
 We’d ring them up and say, ‘Come on boys, leave it out’ and that would be our way of running Britain.
 Richard and Ben really liked us and the rehearsal room was buzzing at the prospect of branching out into the world of sitcoms.